Guest artists

 Dancer

 Julian Donahue is a choreographer and dancer based in Brooklyn.
-Julian has danced with New York Theatre Ballet since 2018, performing masterworks by Antony Tudor, Merce Cunningham, Jerome Robbins, José Limón, and many others.
+Julian danced with New York Theatre Ballet from 2018–2024, performing masterworks by Antony Tudor, Merce Cunningham, Jerome Robbins, José Limón, and many others.
+Julian started dancing with Ellen Cornfield in October 2024.
 Julian also specializes in baroque, renaissance, and folk dance forms, performing with New York Baroque Dance Company and Boston Early Music Festival.
-He has performed baroque dance at Lincoln Center and at the Kennedy Center, and started dancing with Ellen Cornfield in October 2024.
-In 2021, Julian founded Julian Donahue Dance to create and showcase dances that express transformational political ideas, tell stories, and expand the public imagination.
-His choreography has been presented at the Kennedy Center, Tanglewood, Battery Dance Festival, and more.
+He has performed baroque dance at Lincoln Center and at the Kennedy Center Julian was recently awarded a 2025 Support for Artists Grant from the New York State Council on the Arts.
+His choreography has been presented at the Kennedy Center, Tanglewood, Battery Dance Festival, Florence Gould Hall, Judson Church, Lincoln Center, and more.
+In April 2025, Julian’s one man show With Violets in Her Lap premiered at the Lesbian, Gay, Bisexual, and Transgender Center. juliandonahuedance.com

 Performers